xtnded/codextended/README.md

 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:.
 LD_PRELOAD=mdll.so ./cod_lnxded

-3. Run the server like you would normally
+3. Run the server like you normally would

-Or you can create a DLL Project
-DLL Project; Compiled with GCC, IDE: Code::Blocks 12.11

 :: Features
 - GSC Scripting to C++